-With the GP units, reducing the display brightness may cause flicker.
-Adjust it by changing the display device settings.
+Reducing the display brightness may cause flicker.
+You can reduce flicker by changing the display device settings.

-▼Reference ▲ 6.4.9 DISPLAY DEVICE SETTINGS
+▼Reference ★ 6.4.9 DISPLAY DEVICE SETTINGS

-- To end BRIGHTNESS ADJUSTMENT mode, touch anywhere on the screen, except the bottom section. - BRIGHTNESS ADJUSTMENT mode cannot be entered while the GP is starting up. - BRIGHTNESS ADJUSTMENT can be used even during RUN mode (PLC<-->GP communication). - Regardless of a normal and reversed display, the left side of the contrast adjustment bar, displayed at the bottom area of the screen, is always "Bright".
+- To end BRIGHTNESS ADJUSTMENT mode, touch anywhere on the screen, except the bottom section. - BRIGHTNESS ADJUSTMENT mode cannot be entered while the GP is starting up. - BRIGHTNESS ADJUSTMENT can be used even during RUN mode (PLC<-->GP communication).